situmtech/situm-capacitor-plugin-wayfinding/README.md

 Situm Wayfinding Plugin for Capacitor has been designed to create indoor location applications in the simplest way.
 It has been built in the top of the Situm SDK.

+> [!IMPORTANT]
+> This guide refers to the old version of the Wayfinding module, which is **no longer maintained**.
+We strongly recommend adopting [MapView](https://developers.situm.com/sdk_documentation/cordova/jsdoc/latest/mapview), the new visual component available at [@situm/cordova](https://github.com/situmtech/cordova) for both Cordova and Capacitor.
+To stay up to date, checkout the [Cordova SDK Changelog](https://situm.com/docs/cordova-sdk-changelog/).

 ## Submitting Contributions

 You will need to sign a Contributor License Agreement (CLA) before making a submission.
 [Learn more here.](https://situm.com/contributions/)